 25% of professional jobs expect to be fully remote by the end of 2022 – a significant proportion of your workforce you need to cater for.

 The key takeaway here?
 If you want the productivity and performance benefits an engaged workforce offers, you need to commit to the infrastructure that enables and encourages it.
-This means you need employee engagement tools supported by a modern intranet platform.
+This means you need employee engagement tools supported by a modern intranet platform to help keep your employee morale up and simultaneously increase employee engagement.

 Buffer’s latest State of Remote Work Report suggests that some of the biggest struggles remote workers face are poor communication and feelings of isolation.
 You can reduce this burden with good management practices – but to eliminate it entirely, you need to ensure you’re using employee engagement technology that enhances engagement across the entire workforce.